-One of the most unique qualities of Vail is its Bavarian inspired atmosphere, architecture and cuisine.
-Inspired by Italian, German, Swiss and Austrian influences, Vail’s design and genuine hospitality come from its roots that date back to World War II.
-Vail’s founder Pete Siebert was a 10th Mountain Division soldier during the war and sought to emulate the character and charm on the European locations he experienced.
+Come to Vail, Colorado, for its Bavarian-inspired atmosphere, architecture and cuisine.
+Inspired by Italian, German, Swiss and Austrian influences, Vail’s design and genuine hospitality date back to World War II.
+Vail’s founder Pete Siebert was a 10th Mountain Division soldier during the war and sought to emulate the character and charm of the European locations he experienced.

-From the moment you enter Alpenrose, you’re whisked away to a visit at a German grandmother’s home.
-The Alpenrose’s décor of reclaimed wood, antique ski chairs and white paint, evoke rustic and traditional Bavarian charm inviting guests to become friends.
+From the moment you enter Alpenrose, you’re whisked away for a visit at a German grandmother’s home.
+Featuring recycled wood, ski chairs from the olden days and bright-white paint, this spot’s decor evokes a rustic Bavarian charm.

-The Alpenrose also offers a Private Gondola Experience dining experience with a pre-fixe 3-course menu.
-The gondola cabins were recruited in South Tyrol, shipped to Austria for interior design and improvements, to south Germany for the final touch on the outside and eventually found its way to Vail.
-The Gondola car can seat 4 adults comfortably and is outfitted with a private blue-tooth speaker, romantic diming lights and a small heater (we suggest you dress warm).
-Be sure to make reservations far in advance for this experience.
+Seeking an only-in-Vail dining experience?
+The Alpenrose delivers dinner in a private gondola featuring a pre-fixe three-course menu.
+Originally from Italy’s South Tyrol, the gondola cabins were shipped to Austria for interior improvements, then traveled to south Germany for final exterior touches before making their way to Vail.
+A gondola car can seat four adults comfortably and it’s outfitted with a private Bluetooth speaker, romantic dimming lights and a small heater (though we still suggest you dress warmly).
+Be sure to make reservations far in advance!

-Sister restaurant to the Alpenrose, Almresi brings the flavors of the Bavarian region alive directly from the family’s German heritage.
+As a sister restaurant to the Alpenrose, Almresi brings the flavors of the Bavarian region alive directly from the family’s German heritage.
 As soon as you walk up the stairs, you’ll feel like you’ve just taken the train to the Alps.
-Most of the authentic “cabin” decor including rustic wood tables, red-checked napkins, and cozy candles were imported from Germany or Austria.
+Most of the authentic “cabin” decor — including rustic wood tables, red-checked napkins and flickering candles — were imported from Germany or Austria.

 Pepi’s Restaurant and Bar

-We hope you enjoy exploring these Bavarian restaurants when you are in Vail – anytime of the year!
-Share your favorite experience with us!
+No matter the time of year, we hope you enjoy exploring these Bavarian restaurants the next time you’re in Vail.
+Share your favorite experience with us on Instagram.